grafana/agent/docs/flow/config-language/expressions/operators.md

 ## Assignment operator
 River uses `=` as its assignment operator.

-An assignment statement may only assign a single value to a single attribute.
+An assignment statement may only assign a single value.
 In assignments, each value must be _assignable_ to the attribute or object key to which it is being assigned.